 - What qualities and credentials should I look for in a mortgage broker?

 - Questions about the loan process and rates

 - What will my rate be?

 - What is the difference between fixed rates and adjustable rates?

 - What do I need to complete a loan application?

 Use a blog to boost your search engine optimization and to establish industry authority.

 Starting a blog is a big undertaking, but we have a full guide to walk you through the process.

 Creating Your Broker Website

-For those of you without an existing website, we are going to walk you through setting up a new website on the user-friendly platform, Wix.
-We really like Wix for small businesses because of its affordability and ease of use.
-Wix further offers step-by-step guidance and an interactive website-building tool.
+For those of you without an existing broker website, we are going to walk you through setting up a new website on the user-friendly platform, Wix.
+We really like Wix for mortgage broker websites because of its affordability and ease of use.
+Wix offers step-by-step guidance and an interactive website-building tool.
+You can also use their artificial intelligence tools for a seamless website design.
 Here's how to get started with your brand new Wix website.